Contents

 Causes and Risk Factors of Age-Related Macular Degeneration

 Having one or more risk factors does not mean you will definitely get AMD.
-Managing your risk factors can help slow down the disease.
+Managing your risk factors can help slow the progression of the disease.

 How Is Age-Related Macular Degeneration Diagnosed?

-Your eye doctor can diagnose AMD during a comprehensive eye exam.
-This exam may include several tests to assess your vision and detect changes in your retina.
+Your eye doctor can find AMD during a full eye exam.
+This exam may include tests to check your vision and look for changes in the retina.

 Treatment Options for Age-Related Macular Degeneration

-There is no cure for dry AMD, but you can take steps to help slow it down.
+While there is currently no cure for dry AMD, there are steps you can take to help slow its progression and protect your vision.

 Getting treatment early can make a big difference in keeping your vision.